caoccao/swc4j/docs/tutorials/tutorial_07_mimic_babel.md

 * `this` from the parent scope is not handled.
 * `arguments` from the parent scope is not handled.
-* Default argument is not handled.
+* The default argument is not handled.
 * ...

 ## Conclusion